-Apple crisp is actually a relatively new invention, with the first mentions of it appearing in 1924.
-Maybe that feels so surprising because it's so endearingly classic!
-This Best Apple Crisp boasts tender, juicy, apples soaked in creamy, buttery sweetness.
-Topped with crunchy, spiced streusel, this dessert balances light fruity flavors with crispy satisfaction.
-Best Apple Crisp really is a timeless fall dish that no one can resist!
+Apple Crisp is actually a relatively new invention, with the first mentions of it appearing in 1924.
+Maybe that feels so surprising because it’s so endearingly classic!
+The Best Apple Crisp boasts tender, juicy, apples soaked in creamy, buttery sweetness.
+Topped with crunchy, spiced streusel, this dessert balanced light fruity flavors with crispy satisfaction.
+The Best Apple Crisp really is a timeless fall dish that no one can resist!

 IngredientsFor the topping: • 1/2 cup all-purpose flour • 1/2 cup old-fashioned rolled oats • 1/2 cup light brown sugar • 1/2 teaspoon baking powder • 1/4 teaspoon ground cinnamon • salt, to taste • 1/3 cup unsalted butter, cold, cut into small pieces For the apples: • 3 tablespoons butter, melted • 2 tablespoons all-purpose flour • 1 tablespoon lemon juice • 3 tablespoons milk • 1/2 teaspoon vanilla extract • 1/4 cup light brown sugar • 1/2 teaspoon ground cinnamon • salt, to taste • 3-4 large Granny Smith apples, peeled and thinly sliced • vanilla ice cream, optional, for serving • caramel sauce, optional, for serving